NetrexMC/Netrex/README.md

 # Netrex

-Netrex aim's to be a fast, multi-threaded MC:BE software written in rust.
+Netrex aim's to be a fast, async, multi-threaded MC:BE software written in rust.

 To view documentation [click here](https://netrexmc.github.io/Netrex/).